feddelegrand7/cronologia/README.md

 ## `create_tml_img()`

-If you want to include images within your time line, you can use the `create_tml_img()` function.
+If you want to include images within your timeline, you can use the `create_tml_img()` function.
 To illustrate this function, we’ll use the [radous](https://github.com/feddelegrand7/radous) package that fetch the [randomuser.me](https://randomuser.me/) API returns and returns a data